 The CoRE Awards for I.S.
 Symposium are designed to celebrate your collaborative, interdisciplinary, innovative, and critically engaged Independent Study presentations.
-If you are a senior who is presenting your work at Symposium, you may nominate yourself for any for any of these opportunities on the Registration Form that is administered by the Dean's Office.
+You may nominate yourself for any of these opportunities when you register to present at Symposium using the I.S.
+Symposium Registration Form that is administered by the Dean's Office and APEX.
 There will be a winner in each of these categories and there will be a cash prize offered by the offices of Academic Affairs.

 Folks can choose either the Collaborative/Interdisciplinary Presentation option or the CoRE Award for Critical Digital Engagement; folks cannot self-nominate for both of these.